datoviz/datoviz/docs/userguide.md

 ## Visuals

 The `Visual` is the most important object type in Datoviz.
-It represents a visual collection of similar elements, like a set of points, markers, segments, glyphs (text), paths, images, meshes...
+It represents a visual collection of similar elements, such as points, markers, segments, glyphs (text), paths, images, meshes, and more.

-The notion of collection is crucial for high-performance rendering with GPUs.
-Visual elements of the same type should be grouped together in the same `Visual` to ensure good performance.
+The concept of a collection is crucial for high-performance rendering with GPUs.
+Visual elements of the same type should be grouped within the same `Visual` to optimize performance.

-The main limitation with grouping elements together is that they currently share the same transform (i.e. they share the same coordinate system).
+The primary limitation of grouping elements together is that they currently share the same transform, meaning they share the same coordinate system.

-Datoviz provides a predefined set of common visuals:
+Datoviz offers a predefined set of common visuals:

-* **Raw basic visuals** (fast but low quality): pixels, squares, aliased thin lines (line strip, line list), triangles (triangle list, triangle strip);
+* **Basic visuals** (fast but lower quality): pixels, squares, aliased thin lines (line strip, line list), triangles (triangle list, triangle strip);
  * **0D visuals**: `pixel`, `point` (disc), `marker`, `glyph` (string characters rendered on the GPU with multichannel signed distance fields);
  * **1D visuals**: `segment`, `path`;
  * **2D visuals**: `image`;
- * **3D visuals**: `mesh`, `sphere` (2D sprites with "fake" 3D rendering, aka impostors), `volume` (basic GPU raymarching algorithm at the moment), `slice` (volume image slices).
+ * **3D visuals**: `mesh`, `sphere` (2D sprites with "fake" 3D rendering, also known as impostors), `volume` (currently using a basic GPU raymarching algorithm), `slice` (volume image slices).

-The visuals are implemented on the GPU using advanced antialiasing techniques in the shaders.
+The visuals are implemented on the GPU using advanced antialiasing techniques within the shaders.

-More visuals will be implemented later, as will as the possibility of creating custom visuals via user-provided shaders.
+Additional visuals and the ability to create custom visuals via user-provided shaders will be added in the future.

 To create a visual, use this: